mit-ll/CATAN/README.md

 Authors: Ben Bullough, Hongyi Hu, Chad Spensky

 Email: catan@ll.mit.edu

 Thanks to: Andrew Weinert, Charles Cimet, Mas Kocberber

 © 2015 Massachusetts Institute of Technology

-This work was sponsored by the Department of the Air Force under Air Force Contract #FA8721-05-C-0002.
-Opinions, interpretations, conclusions and recommendations are those of the authors and are not necessarily endorsed by the United States Government.

 # Installation Instructions